RI-SE/smirk/docs/System Test Specification.md

 Results from running ML model testing, i.e., ML Verification Results [Z], are documented in the [Protocols folder](https://github.com/RI-SE/smirk/blob/main/docs/protocols/).

 # 4 System Testing
-System-level testing of SMIRK involves integrating the ML model into the object detection component and the complete PAEB ADAS.
+System-level testing of SMIRK involves integrating the ML model into the pedestrian recognition component and the complete PAEB ADAS.
 We do this by defining a set of Operational Scenarios [EE] for which we assess the satisfaction of the [ML Safety Requirements](</docs/System Requirements Specification.md#ml_safety_reqts>).
 The results from the system-level testing, i.e., the Integration Testing Results [FF], are documented in the [Protocols folder](https://github.com/RI-SE/smirk/blob/main/docs/protocols/).

 ## 4.1 Operational scenarios [EE] ##
 ISO/IEC/IEEE 29148:2018 defines an operational scenario as "a description of an imagined sequence of events that includes the interaction of the product or service with its environment and users, as well as interaction among its product or service components."
 Consequently, the set of operational scenarios used for testing SMIRK on the system level must represent the diversity of real scenarios that may be encountered when SMIRK is in operation.
 Furthermore, for testing purposes, it is vital that the set of defined scenarios are meaningful with respect to verification of SMIRK's safety requirements.